Pttn/rieMiner/README.md

 * -p : password;
 * -t : number of threads.
 Default: 1;
 * -s : size of the sieve table used for mining.
 Use a bigger number (but less than 2^32) if you have more RAM as you will obtain better results.
 Default: 2^30;
 * -k : submit not only blocks (6-tuples) but also k-tuples of at least the given length.
 Its use will be explained later.
-Default: 6.
+Default: 6;
+* -r : refresh rate of the stats in seconds.
+Default: 10.
+0 to disable them; will only notify when a k-tuple (k greater than argument provided via -k) is found or when the network finds a block.

 Example: